Tadeusz Biernacki

 Instructs: piano and violin

-Caron Whitlaw
+Caron Hare

 • Caron Whitlaw Hiebert piano and piano pedagogy instructor.

-• Caron Whitlaw has been teaching for Prep Studies at the Desautels Faculty of Music for over 20 years.
+• Caron Hare has been teaching for Prep Studies at the Desautels Faculty of Music for over 20 years.
 She holds both an Associate of The Royal Conservatory of Music (ARCT) Teacher's Diploma as well as an ARCT Performer's Diploma, and is a current member of the Manitoba Registered Music Teachers’ Association (MRMTA).
-In addition to being an examiner for Conservatory Canada, Whitlaw Hiebert is in demand as a clinician for Prep Studies, the Manitoba Conservatory of Music and Arts, MRMTA, music festivals, Music for Young Children® workshops and teaching studios throughout Canada.
+In addition to being an examiner for Conservatory Canada, Hare is in demand as a clinician for Prep Studies, the Manitoba Conservatory of Music and Arts, MRMTA, music festivals, Music for Young Children® workshops and teaching studios throughout Canada.

-Whitlaw Hiebert enjoys teaching talented students from young beginners to the University level.
+Hare enjoys teaching talented students from young beginners to the University level.
 Her students excel in both the Winnipeg Music Festival and the Provincial Music Festival, regularly winning classes, trophies and scholarships.
 Every year she has students participate in the prestigious Canadian Music Competition, with students frequently advancing to the national level.

-One of Whitlaw Hiebert's greatest passions is teaching pedagogy.
+One of Hare's greatest passions is teaching pedagogy.
 She teaches a large class in her home studio and at the University of Manitoba for Prep Studies.
 Her pedagogy students have frequently earned the highest marks in the province for their Royal Conservatory of Music pedagogy exams.
 Many of her students have gone on to become respected teachers in Manitoba and across Canada.

 Instructs: piano and piano pedagogy